 MERRY MAKER: REBECCA PROPES

-Between NBC's hit show Making It and HGTV magazine's Jan/Feb.
+Between being featured on NBC's hit show Making It and landing her home on the cover of HGTV magazine's Jan/Feb.
 2021 issue, one-of-a-kind designer Rebecca Propes has been covering a lot of ground lately.
 (As a rug company, covering ground is something we at Well Woven totally respect.)

 RUNNING WITH THE OLIVER